HackerExperience/specs/hackerexperience2/contributing.md

 - Help us translate the game to your favorite language.

+## English Speakers

+Our in-house team is based in Brazil and we are not native English speakers.
+This means that many of our texts, documentations, articles, tasks have grammar errors, typos, misspellings.

 ## Others / Non-technical / Everyone / Anyone
 Stuff that doesn't require specific knowledge (so **anyone** can help).